Hassan-creater/burger_lab_clone/README.md

 10. Replace Sonner with Shadcn Toaster
 11. FIX - Adding other items that donot have addOns is currently breaking <- Look into it
 12. Add addOns to other products aswell and add non-required addOns to see If they are functioning accordingly.
+13. Add Order Complete Page and Orders Page.
+14. Complete All TODOS

 First, run the development server: